 Appropriate metrics for measuring coexistence “fairness”

+IEEE 802 welcomes 3GPP’s suggestions for additional topics.

+Since time is short, exchange of liaison statements is not a suitable means for advance planning.
+Therefore, IEEE 802 designates XXXX XXXX <email:XXX> as the point of contact for planning the workshop.
+Feel free to contact XXXX for any technical, programmatic, or logistical issues.

-IEEE 802 welcomes 3GPP’s suggestions for additional topics.IEEE 802 looks forward to further responses from 3GPP RAN related to engagement of the other stakeholders in the review and development of LAA coexistence mechanisms.
+IEEE 802 looks forward to further responses from 3GPP RAN related to engagement of the other stakeholders in the review and development of LAA coexistence mechanisms.